-External mechanical interaction comprises 2 types of losses: losses due to mechanical friction and ferromagnetic losses Exchange with the outside is done in the new useful form of mechanical power Pumca

-In practice in modern engines PFM /Ω is of the order of 5% of the nominal value.
+External mechanical interaction comprises 2 types of losses: losses due to mechanical friction, and ferromagnetic losses.
+Exchange with the outside is done in the new useful form of mechanical power PumecaIn practice, in modern engines PFM /Ω is of the order of 5% of the nominal value.